Siyu-ZOUZOU/Project_siyu/README.md

 * To do the svm and local pipelines: ```./svm_test <TSDF_point_cloud> <SVM_model>```</br>

 ### examples
-Some input and output examples, and algorithm flowchart</br>
+Some input and output examples, and algorithm flowcharts</br>
 ### others
-Others methods I tried.</br>
+Other methods I tried.</br>
 </br>
 ## Usage
 ### Method 1